ckaye24/internship-journal/README.md

 - I have learned how to create branches, merge changes, and perform rebasing.

 ## July 6, 2025 (SUNDAY)
 - I have learned about Git’s detached HEAD and relative references.

+## July 7, 2025 (MONDAY)
+- I have learned how to reverse changes in Git, use cherry-pick, and perform an interactive rebase.